No Win No Fee Guarantee

 If you or a loved one was injured in an El Centro construction accident, do not wait any longer.
 Contact a skilled construction accident attorney today at Gomez Trial Attorneys and let us fight for the justice and damages you deserve.

-El Centro Construction Accident Lawyer, John Gomez
+Gomez Trial Attorneys: Your El Centro Construction Accident Lawyers

 If you have sustained a construction accident injury due to someone else’s negligence in El Centro, contact Gomez Trial Attorneys.
 We have helped numerous clients recover damages for their injuries.
 Call us at (619) 237-3490 or complete our contact form.
 We’ll schedule a consultation to determine if we can help you.